SiriusUdS/GCS_Phoenix/README.md

 - **Data Visualization**: Visualizes data from sensors such as accelerometers and altitude sensors.

 ## Installation
+*Make sure to have Visual Studio 2022 installed*
 1. Clone or download the repository.
 2. Open the solution file (`GCS_Phoenix.sln`) in Visual Studio.
 3. Build the solution to resolve dependencies.